LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 The model of listener sensitivity showed main effects in the expected directions for all three manipulations: put simply, listener sensitivity was better when the talkers had different voices, when there was no reverberation, and when mid-trial switching of attention was not required.
-Somewhat paradoxically, the difference between anechoic and reverberant trials was *smaller* in trials where the talkers had different voices, suggesting that the advantage of anechoic conditions and the advantage due to talker voice differences are not strictly additive.
+The difference between anechoic and reverberant trials was *smaller* in trials where the talkers had different voices, suggesting that the advantage of anechoic conditions and the advantage due to talker voice differences are not strictly additive.
 A possible explanation for this finding